 Lost Lake Facts

-- The body of water popular as Lost Lake is a fascinating geological oddity.
-Each year the entire lake disappears during the winter.
-However, the disappearance does not occur due to evaporation.
+- The body of water popular as Lost Lake represents a truly fascinating geological oddity.
+That holds true due to the fact that each year the entire lake disappears during the winter.
+Yet, this does not occur due to evaporation, as you might expect.

-- Local Native Americans have long known of the uniqueness of the site.
+- Plus, its existence never formed a secret to the indigenous population inhabiting the region.
+Local Native Americans have long known of the uniqueness of the site.
 They called the lake Kwoneksamach.
-European Americans first discovered it in the 1870s.
+European Americans first discovered it in the 1870’s.

 Lost Lake Physical Description

 While the presence of the remarkable vanishing water makes Lost Lake unique, it has much to offer even aside from this.
 For one, the lake itself has its own appeal.
 The location also ranks as the second-deepest lake in its particular portion of the country in which it formed.